-Shortly - just do
+Briefly - just use

 --config RelWithDebInfo as written above.
 It will make no mistake.

 We use two build types.
-For development it is
+For development, it is

-For releasing we use another type -
+For releasing, we use another type -

 RelWithDebInfo - which means 'release build with debug info'.
 It produces production binaries with embedded debug info.
 The latter is then split away into separate debuginfo packages which are stored aside with release packages and might be used in case of some issues like crashes - for investigation and bugfixing.
 Cmake also provides